UBC-STAT/stat-201/docs/faq-page.md

 ### Where do I find due dates?

-You can find them in <a href="schedule.html">schedule</a>.
-They are also listed on Canvas.
+You can find them listed on Canvas.

 ### What if I registered late?
 When are things due?